 The origins and names of cat

-The word “cat” holds a fascinating history across various languages.
-It traces back to Old English, where it appeared as “catt.”
+The word “cat” holds a fascinating history across various languages, tracing back to Old English, where it appeared as “catt.”
 Scholars believe this term may have evolved from the Late Latin word “cattus,” which first emerged in the 6th century.
 The Latin term likely finds its roots in African languages, specifically the Nubian words “kaddîska” and “kadīs.”
 Others suggest a connection to the ancient Egyptian word “caute” or “caut.”
+The widespread use of these terms across different cultures indicates the early domestication and global admiration of felines.

 The Origins of “Pussycat”